 Late last month I moderated a webinar with a panel of two industry leaders, Tonya Harrison representing Atrium Health and Sherri Ernst representing Covenant Health.
-In a future post, I’ll explore Covenant Health’s approach to payer relations, but today I want to focus on Atrium Health’s adoption of AI-driven UM by Exception for both commercial and government payers.
+In another post, I explore Covenant Health’s approach to payer relations, but today I want to focus on Atrium Health’s adoption of AI-driven UM by Exception for both commercial and government payers.

 What is UM by Exception?

 What Atrium is doing is quite simple: they’re using predictive analytics to automate an entire body of administrative legwork for case reviews across a subset of payers, allowing their staff to refocus their time towards what I’ll call “top of license” tasks.
 They use Xsolis’ Care Level Score™ (CLS), a real-time analysis of medical necessity, to stratify their patient population: any cases that meet a certain threshold of the Care Level Score are automatically determined inpatient, and only require an approximate 1-minute examination by the reviewing nurse before approval.

 Their approach is not only new, it’s a completely different way to think about the process of utilization management.
 By decreasing the manual nature of UM, nurses are able to spend more time on complex cases, truly understand the patient and refocus their time in a patient-centric way.